 The Council is committed to improving the built environment of South Derbyshire in accord with the advice contained in the South Derbyshire Local Plan and PPG3.
-Where it is necessary \(\pm\)the site character assessment that will be produced should identify the design and materials used in the local area and the submitted scheme should include features that promote local distinctiveness.
+The site character assessment that will be produced should identify the design and materials used in the local area and the submitted scheme should include features that promote local distinctiveness.
 In some settings, for example, a traditional feature of South Derbyshire has been narrow gables and the use of plain eaves and verge details.
-Innovative modern design is encouraged in appropriate circumstances.

 Inappropriate design that does not respect local distinctiveness will be resisted unless the applicant can demonstrate circumstances showing why a particular design has been chosen.
-In areas of eroded or non-traditional character the Council will seek improved design in accordance with the above principles.

 Particular attention to design will be applied in Conservation Areas and adjacent to listed buildings as detailed in the South Derbyshire Local Plan and as explained in the SPG "Historic South Derbyshire".
-In most such cases, development will generally not be permitted unless full details of the proposal are submitted and they are considered appropriate to the setting.
+In such cases, development will generally not be permitted unless full details of the proposal are submitted and they are considered appropriate to the setting.